jhong40/test1/README.md

 SPX current price is 6372.
-Consider market data and news, fed call tomorrow, take best guess, what is the probablity of spx hight then 6400,6405 tomorrow ? don't just use math.
+Consider market data and news, fed call tomorrow, take best guess, what is the probablity of spx hight than 6400,6405,6410 tomorrow in a table ? don't just use math.
 Consider market data, news, sentiment, tarrif, etc